Biases in Machine Learning Models: Understanding and Overcoming Them

 1. Diverse and Representative Data Collection

 - Inclusion of Demographic Diversity: It is crucial that training datasets encompass a broad spectrum of demographic groups, including various races, genders, ages, and socioeconomic backgrounds.
 This comprehensive representation is pivotal in combating exclusion bias, leading to models that are not only more equitable but also more generalizable across diverse populations.
+Using real world data, historical data, input data, and a well-constructed training set or training dataset with sufficient training examples and given data ensures the data set is robust and reduces bias.

 - Conducting Bias Audits: Implementing regular bias audits is essential for meticulously analyzing datasets for any gaps or disparities.
 This process involves assessing the representation of various groups and identifying potential sources of bias within the data collection process or the data itself.